Work nears completion

-The almost completed renovation project was dominated by work on HVAC systems at the school district’s buildings in New Richland and Ellendale.
+The almost completed renovation project was dominated by work on HVAC maintenance plans at the school district’s buildings in New Richland and Ellendale.
 And while it isn’t visible to most, “hopefully people will know the mechanical work was needed,” Carlson said.

 Voters approved $9.1 million to clean the air at the buildings, but also upgrade technical, science and family consumer science areas, improve security at the elementary school, and make the bathrooms ADA compliant.